ruebox/openhab2-addons/addons/binding/org.openhab.binding.freeathome/README.md

 **Disclaimer:** This binding is a private contribution and is not an official B+J product.

 **Issues and feature requests:**
-If you find any issue please submit new issues or feature requests on my private github repo [ruebox@github:issues](https://github.com/ruebox/openhab2-addons/issues) until the binding is merge to offical openhab distribution.
+If you find any issue please submit new issues or feature requests on my private github repo [ruebox@github:issues](https://github.com/ruebox/openhab2-addons/issues) until the binding is merged to offical openhab distribution.
 ### Supported things
 Type | Description
 ------------ | -------------
 Bridge | Gateway that connects to the B+J SysAP.
 All commands from the things are routed through this bridge.
 The bridge has to added manually before starting discovery.